Limbicnation/multi-vision-toolkit/README.md

 - **Easy-to-use GUI**: Model switching, image preview, and keyboard shortcuts
 - **Dataset Preparation**: Support for AI training dataset creation
 - **Quality Controls**: Generate captions in standard, detailed, or creative modes
-- **Drag and Drop**: Easily process images by dragging them directly into the application
+- **Drag and Drop**: Easily process images or entire folders by dragging them directly into the application
 - **Batch Processing**: Process multiple images at once with progress tracking
 - **Export Functionality**: Export analysis results to CSV or JSON formats
 - **Image Caching**: Faster navigation with preloading and caching of image analyses